 Personal Finance Resources

-Financial fitness is a priority we have for all of our students and we try to impart the maxim “live like a student now or you will live like a student later”.
+Financial wellness is a priority we have for all of our students and we try to impart the maxim “live like a student now or you will live like a student later”.
 Students should create budgets to estimate living expenses and strategize to reduce spending.
 For example, consider sharing housing costs with a roommate rather than living alone while in law school, monitor food and entertainment expenses, and consider bringing lunch rather than eating out.
 While law school may be an excellent long-term investment, you will have to repay what you borrow (with interest), so good financial decisions now will set you up for success in the future.
-Below are some resources developed by our Office of Financial Aid to help create a budget.
+Take a moment to review Preparing Your Law School Finances developed by our Office of Financial Aid to help you get started.

 In addition, AccessLex is a nonprofit comprised of nearly 200 ABA-approved law schools that is dedicated to providing a wealth of free literature about financial wellness, loan repayment, and other financial aid topics to prospective and current law students including: